 Helen Scanlon is an author and artist based in Hampton, Connecticut.
 A lifelong horse lover, dressage rider and former groom, Helen writes and illustrates primarily equine-related books that appeal to both adults and children.
 At the age of ten, she wrote and illustrated a book in a hardcover composition notebook called Golden Beauty, a story about a carriage horse with a glimmering gold coat.
 Her book was awarded its own library card catalog number at the Hawley School in Newtown, Connecticut for a full school year.
 This early accomplishment inspired Helen to pursue her dream of becoming a published author.

 Helen’s first book, My Horse, My Heart: The Morgan Horses of the University of Connecticut was published in 2013, and garnered many positive reviews from readers.
 Her popular illustrated children’s books The Great Red Horse: A Colt is Born and The Great Red Horse: A World Champion, parts one and two of The Great Red Horse trilogy, soon followed.
 Dust and Determination: A History of UConn Polo was published in 2017 and received excellent reviews for her dynamic sports writing.
-Because of Horse, an illustrated poetry collection, was published in 2018, and her eagerly anticipated final installment of The Great Red Horse trilogy, The Great Red Horse: The Legacy, was published in 2020.
+Because of a Horse, an illustrated poetry collection, was published in 2018, and her eagerly anticipated final installment of The Great Red Horse trilogy, The Great Red Horse: The Legacy, was published in 2020.
 The Great Red Horse books chronicle the life of UC Ringmaster, the two-time World Champion Morgan stallion bred by the University of Connecticut.
+Her seventh book, Lessons with Magic, was published in 2022 and has received many positive reviews and is currently in the running for two independent publishing awards.

 Also an accomplished artist, Helen’s books feature her whimsical full-color illustrations and expressive pencil sketches.
 Her work has been featured in Polo Players’ Edition and Connecticut Horse magazines.